 All car accidents are scary, but a head-on collision can be especially traumatic.
 The split-second realization that it can’t be avoided, the direct crash, and the pain of impact can cause long-lasting physical and emotional injuries.
 In 2017, there were more than 82,000 head-on collisions across the U.S. that resulted in death or injury.

-Common Causes of Head-on Collisions in Alabama
+Common Causes of Head-on Collisions

 While most accidents are caused by driver error, there are a variety of factors that contribute to a head-on collision.
 Some of the most common causes include: